7 Steps to write a blog post

-Your article needs to finish off with a clear call to action.
+One of the most important steps to write a blog post is your call to action.
+Your article needs to finish off with a clear call to action to enable your readers to buy from you.
 Consider what it is you wish your reader to do next? —Read another article, contact you, fill in a form, leave a comment, or share.
 Once you have decided this, make sure it comes after the blog post and is a clear and straightforward action.

-So that’s it—7 easy steps to build an interesting article which can attract attention to your products and services.
+So that’s it—7 easy steps on how to start a blog post, building an interesting article which can attract attention to your products and services and solve your clients needs.
 Happy blogging!
 If you need assistance with any or all of the steps above get in touch here.

 A website can be put together quickly these days, but to have a converting site is another matter.

 Web design is an important decision as it not only impacts conversion but also trust.